 If you are with someone who faints, there are a number of things you should do.
-If he or she is sitting, carefully support them in a bent position, with their head between their knees.
+If they are sitting, carefully support them in a bent position, with their head between their knees.

-If he or she is lying down, position them on their back and raise their feet higher than their head.
+If they are lying down, position them on their back and raise their feet higher than their head.
 Turn their head to the side, so that their tongue does not accidentally block their breathing and so that any vomit will not cause choking.
 You may try reviving them by putting a cold, wet washcloth on their face or neck.
 If they feel cold to the touch, cover them with a blanket.

 Once they regain consciousness, do not allow someone who has fainted to get up immediately.
 Elevate the person's feet.
 If they were lying down, wait several minutes before asking them to sit up.
 Ask them to sit for several minutes before standing.
 Then be prepared to support them in case they faint again when they stand.

 If you suffer from episodes of fainting, the type of treatment your doctor offers will depend on the cause of your fainting spells and how often you experience them.